jfmendez11/LDA_model/README.md

-# LDA_model
+# LDA Model
-LDA Model for undergraduate thesis project
+LDA Model for undergraduate thesis project using Gensim